Ben Shaw is the senior minster of the Boathouse Church

 He was born in Vancouver, Canada but grew up in Sydney, Australia.
 He and his wife Karen moved to the UK in 2004 and love being involved in ministry at the Boathouse.
 He feels very privileged and considers it a great honour to be serving our church.
-He hopes that his ministry is honouring to God, intelligent, sensitive yet persuasive to those who don't believe, challenging to those that do, very fruitful and a lot of fun.
+He hopes that his ministry is honouring to God, has intellectual integrity, is both sensitive and persuasive to those who don't believe and still challenging and encouraging to those that do.
+He also hopes that it's a lot of fun.

 For a full bio on Ben see below